-- (b) ensure that fees chargeable by legal practitioners for legal services rendered are reasonable and promote access to legal services; - (c) promote and protect the public interest; - (d) regulate legal practitioners; - (e) preserve and uphold the independence of the legal profession; - (f) enhance and maintain the integrity and status of the legal profession; - (g) determine, enhance and maintain appropriate standards of professional practice and ethical conduct of all legal practitioners; - (h) promote high standards of legal education and training; - (i) promote access to the legal profession in pursuit of a profession that reflects the demographics of the Republic; - (j) ensure accessible and sustainable training of legal graduates aspiring to be admitted and enrolled as legal practitioners; - (j) uphold and advance the rule of law, the administration of justice, and the Constitution of the Republic; - k) implement the Charter; and - (1) give effect to the provisions of this Act in pursuit of the goals set out in section 3.
+- 5. The objects of the Council are to- - (a) promote and protect the public interest; - (b) regulate legal practitioners; - (c) preserve and uphold the independence of the legal profession; - (d) enhance and maintain the integrity and status of the legal profession; - (e) determine, enhance and maintain appropriate standards of professional practice and ethical conduct of all legal practitioners; - (f) promote high standards of legal education and training; - (g) promote access to the legal profession by ensuring accessible and sustainable training measures for legal graduates aspiring to be admitted and enrolled as legal practitioners; - (h) promote access to legal services, with particular reference to fees and tariffs in order ensure affordability and accessibility to disadvantaged members of society; - (i) uphold and advance the rule of law, the administration of justice, and the Constitution of the Republic; - (j) implement the Charter; and - (k) give effect to the provisions of this Act.